jtebert/document-everything/_programming/python-packaging.md

 ### In your code

-One of the most annoying challenges in managing versions is to make sure that everywhere has the same version number: your documentation, your Github release, your PyPi release, the code itself.
+One of the most annoying challenges in managing versions is to make sure that everywhere has the same version number: your documentation, your GitHub release, your PyPi release, the code itself.
 There's not a perfect solution to this.
 The way I do it is by:

 1. Keeping the version number in only *one* place in the code, which everywhere looks at.
 2. Creating a checklist for new releases.
 (I'll describe this in the [automation section](#automate-it) below.)